5"x7" oil on clayboard

 We were there on a very foggy morning and the atmosphere, coupled with Kate's story inspired me to write the following.

-She stares out toward the beach seeing nothing this morning but pale, soft mist.
+She stares out toward the beach, seeing nothing this morning but pale, soft mist.
 The sea beckons her as it always does.
 Her inability to see it only increases its gravity.
 She turns from the window and crosses to the door, hesitates before leaving the safety of her room, its warmth, and the soft snoring of last night’s companions.

 Taking a deep breath she steps out into the empty corridor.
-It’s too early for most of the the hotel’s guests to be about.
+It’s too early for most of the hotel’s guests to be about.
 She prefers not to be seen anyway, so gathers up her skirt and races quietly down the hall.
 The door to the stairwell is unlocked and, as she pushes through, the hairs at the back of her neck stand on end.
 It’s a common sensation she experiences each morning as she makes her way down to the beach.
-Halfway down the steps she experiences the same sharp pain in her head and the lightbulb, as often happens, goes out.
+Halfway down the steps finds the same sharp pain in her head and the lightbulb, as often happens, goes out.
 Once she makes it to the bottom she’s fine.

-She walks further toward the surf and at last she sees the water as it rushes up to splash at the hem of her skirt.
+She walks further toward the surf, and at last she sees the water as it rushes up to splash at the hem of her skirt.
 Taking a few more steps forward the next wave breaks at her knees and nearly topples her.
 She stops here.
 Death looms a few yards out.
 It’s exhilarating to know that she has that choice.
 It won’t be today though.

 She returns to her room.
 Her companions are gone, probably down to breakfast.
 She isn’t hungry.
 She returns to her place at the window, looking out onto the beach.
 Waiting for tomorrow.